Are Vision Language Models Cross-Cultural Theory of Mind Reasoners?: Theory-of-Mind Task Taxonomy

-\paragraph{Task taxonomy.} We include six Theory of Mind (ToM) abilities chosen because they reflect key stages in human cognitive development, capture both social and pragmatic aspects of reasoning, and show clear differences in difficulty for large language models. \begin{enumerate}[leftmargin=1.35em,itemsep=2pt,topsep=2pt] \item \textbf{Task $t_1$: Mental State Attribution (MSA).} This task involves recognizing emotions, desires, and knowledge states from observable behavior such as facial expressions, gaze, or posture.
+\begin{enumerate}[leftmargin=1.35em,itemsep=2pt,topsep=2pt] \item \textbf{Task $t_1$: Mental State Attribution (MSA).} This task involves recognizing emotions, desires, and knowledge states from observable behavior such as facial expressions, gaze, or posture.
 It represents the foundational Theory of Mind (ToM) ability on which higher-order reasoning builds.
 Both humans and current large language models (LLMs) show near-ceiling performance on simple attribution tasks \cite{strachan2024testing, xie2024tombench}.
 In this benchmark, Mental State Attribution strictly necessitates visual processing to identify affective cues (e.g., facial expressions or posture), which serve as the raw evidence that must be mapped to mental states within the specific cultural context provided.

 \item \textbf{Task $t_2$: False Belief Reasoning (FBR).} This task involves understanding that an agent can hold a belief that differs from reality, allowing one to distinguish between mental representations and the actual state of the world.
 False belief reasoning is regarded as a core stage in the development of Theory of Mind, typically emerging around ages 4–5 when children begin to predict actions based on others’ mistaken beliefs rather than factual conditions.
 GPT-4 achieves approximately 75\% accuracy on standard false belief tasks, comparable to the performance of 6-year-old children but still below adult reasoning levels \cite{kosinski2024evaluating}.
 In our benchmark, these tasks necessitate multimodal integration: the textual scenario establishes the specific cultural or situational context - often containing the agent's true intent or limitations in knowledge - while the visual input provides the observable behavioral cues that differ from the agent's internal belief, forcing the model to distinguish between the visual appearance and the true mental state.